rbatis/rbatis.io/docs/v4/README.md

 ##### TableDefine

-> Rbatis follows a clean code style,so that A database table structure is just a normal structure that may use the database types provided by RBatis
+> RBatis follows a clean code style,so that A database table structure is just a normal structure that may use the database types provided by RBatis
 > We use the ```crud!()``` macro ``` impl_*!() ``` macro Enables the table structure to have the ability to query and modify the database

 > ```crud!``` macros contains several impl_**() macros,so. ```crud!``` is a superset of macros ```impl_*!()```